Robinlovelace/open-gat/README.md

 -   The SUMO project had the topic ‘simulation,’ leading to the discovery of the A/B Street project

-The complete list of GitHub topics used to identify projects was as follows (manual reading of the README for each project was used to confirm if the projects were related to transport planning, many were not, e.g. because they were for web transport rather than transport planning):
+The list of GitHub topics used to identify projects was as follows (manual reading of the README for each project was used to confirm if the projects were related to transport planning, many were not, e.g. because they were for web transport rather than transport planning):

 > [transport planning](https://github.com/topics/transport-planning),